Ray Aldred, TH.D [ABD] (Cree)

-Areas of specialization: Intercultural Studies, Mission, Theology, Community Development, and Ethics
+Areas of specialization: Theology, Anthropology, and Community Development

 Terry has been active in full-time vocational ministry with the Native North American community since 1978.
 He is currently CEO and Director of Indigenous Pathways overseeing the programs of My People, iEmergence, and NAIITS.
 He has been the recipient of three fellowships and the Student of Highest Distinction award.
 He completed his Ph.D. at Asbury Theological Seminary and was awarded the D.D. honoris causa by Acadia University in 2015.

 Cheryl is a Carrier Sekani from Prince George, BC.
 From her work of building a street church and Bible school with First Nations people in downtown Vancouver, BC, to her award-winning music, Cheryl displays creativity in mission like few others.
 She is a pastor, itinerant minister, and NAIITS board member.
 Cheryl has 3 sons.
 Cheryl published Introduction to First Nations Ministry in 2013.

 M.Div., Asbury Theological Seminary, 2008

 Jeanine is employed in Edmonton She is currently preparing for Ph.D. work in Anthropology.
 Jeanine has been involved with the World Christian Gathering of Indigenous People’s movement for more than 10 years.
 She is one of the North American leadership team for iEmergence – an Indigenous youth movement.